codexgq/startbootstrap-creative-codexgq/README.md

 ### Bugs and Issues of startbootstrap-creative-codexgq

-Have a bug or an issue with this template?
+Have a bug, vulnerability or an issue with this template?
 [Open a new issue](https://github.com/codexgq/startbootstrap-creative-codexgq/issues) here on GitHub or leave a comment on the [official website](https://codex.gq/#contact).

 #### Debugging